pandorabots-admin/docs/pages/aiml-reference.md

 ### &lt;link&gt;
 {: #link}

-The *link element* is a reich media element used to display a hyperlink of URL.
+The *link element* is a rich media element used to display a hyperlink.
 This is supported in the Pandorabots Chat Widget, and some of the 3rd party channel deployments.

 #### Attributes